redhat-cop/automate-tower-ha-dr/README.md

   tower_db_external: false
   ```

 5. Run the `tower-setup.yml` playbook.
-This playbook will take care of downloading the tower installation media for you installation (if it does not yet exist) and running the tower installer.
+This playbook will take care of downloading the tower installation media for your installation (if it does not yet exist) and running the tower installer.
 The version to be downloaded and/or used in the installation is found in the `tower-vars.yml` file.

   If you are running in a disconnected environment set the `tower_disconnected` variable to `true` and ensure the installer bundle is already downloaded.
 For example for 3.3.1 ensure `tower-installer/ansible-tower-setup-bundle-3.3.1.el7.tar.gz` is in place